yiiboot/annotated/README.md

 ## License

-The Yii _____ is free software.
+The Yii Annotated is free software.
 It is released under the terms of the Apache-2.0 License.
 Please see [`LICENSE`](./LICENSE.md) for more information.

 Maintained by [Yii Boot](https://github.com/yiiboot).